gaiarajan/10x-developer-expert/README.md

 In Part 2, we'll be delving deeper into the mythology of the expert and exploring ways to dismantle this structure for greater inclusion and a healthier community.

+## Part 2: Machines, Magic, and Messaging

+For many other fields, expertise can be confirmed through board exams, a plethora of tests, and official approval.
+In contrast, open-source prides itself on being available to all, eschewing official identifiers of skill in favor of community vetting.
+In theory, this should lead to a more inclusive development environment.
+So [why is the open-source inclusion gap usually even greater than the corresponding gap in the workforce](https://www.wired.com/2017/06/diversity-open-source-even-worse-tech-overall/)?

+The mythology of expertise is one important reason.
+Though cishet white men are often encouraged to inhabit the role of 'expert', marginalized people are subjected to a sort of enforced uncertainty.
+Women [have been shown to perform uncertainty](https://www.theatlantic.com/magazine/archive/2014/05/the-confidence-gap/359815/) even when sure, meaning that, even when completely qualified, they may be less comfortable reaching out to strangers or correcting those who identify as experts.
+These two skills are integral to open-source contributions.

+So how do we democratize expertise?
+How do we encourage marginalized people (who may not have been socialized to inhabit this category) to see themselves as capable?

+First, **make sure programs for career development for marginalized people do not only include skill development.** [Studies have shown](https://journals.sagepub.com/doi/abs/10.1177/105268461102100405) that educators and mentors may possess the skills to merit "expertise," but if they suffer from impostor syndrome or don't accept a position of relational authority, they may pass these issues on to their students.
+Mentorship from marginalized educators who've worked through the barriers of expertise can help aspiring professionals enter the world of development easier.

+Second, **allow for uncertainty.
+Celebrate mistakes.** It may be tempting to value "progress" above else, especially when working with strangers.
+But moving away from the stereotypical traits of an expert— brashness, certainty— will allow more perspectives into our work and foster a truly open open-source movement.

+And third, **be aware of these systemic inequities.** Work to make projects and teams welcoming to qualified contributors, and realize that the mythology of expertise is a pervasive problem *everywhere.*

+In Part 3, we'll be going into the specifics of possible steps forward, and talking about cool research being done into this topic right now.

 1. [https://www.cambridge.org/core/books/cambridge-handbook-of-expertise-and-expert-performance/sociologicalphilosophical-perspective-on-expertise-the-acquisition-of-expertise-through-socialization/282E283535B03CCC7147D6CBEE937590](https://www.cambridge.org/core/books/cambridge-handbook-of-expertise-and-expert-performance/sociologicalphilosophical-perspective-on-expertise-the-acquisition-of-expertise-through-socialization/282E283535B03CCC7147D6CBEE937590)
 2. [https://link.springer.com/chapter/10.1007/978-3-319-39225-7_13](https://link.springer.com/chapter/10.1007/978-3-319-39225-7_13)
 3. [https://books.google.com/books/about/Artificial_Knowing.html?id=IVLmW1C7oGEC](https://books.google.com/books/about/Artificial_Knowing.html?id=IVLmW1C7oGEC)